BRCA1 c.181T>G, p.Cys61Gly

 Related Variants in This Domain

 The BRCA1 C61G variant has been functionally characterized and shown to have a damaging effect on BRCA1 function.
-It results in non-functional homologous recombination repair and is defective in the single-strand annealing pathway of double-strand break DNA repair.
-The variant disrupts binding to the E2 ubiquitin-conjugating enzyme UbcH5a and is associated with increased radiosensitivity, chromosomal instability, and other cellular abnormalities in vitro.
-These findings collectively suggest that the BRCA1 C61G mutation impairs the tumor suppressor function of BRCA1.
+It disrupts homologous recombination and single-strand annealing pathways of DNA repair, impairs binding to the E2 ubiquitin-conjugating enzyme UbcH5a, and results in increased radiosensitivity, chromosomal instability, and centrosome abnormalities in vitro.
+These findings indicate that the BRCA1 C61G variant is deleterious to BRCA1's tumor suppressor function.

 Pathogenicity Predictions